MathieuSoysal/Java-Maven-Project-Template/README.md

 ### Fix pom.xml

-**Before all, don't forget to customize the pom.xml to your maven project.**

 *To guide you, a FIXME tag has been added to all lines to be edited.*

 ### Config SonarCloud